Michelangelo Merisi da Caravaggio

 Michelangelo Merisi da Caravaggio (1571 - 1610) worked in Rome, Naples, Malta, and Sicily in a career of barely two decades, yet his invention of tenebrism — the dramatic use of deep shadow against concentrated light — transformed European painting so completely that nearly every major painter of the seventeenth century defined themselves in relation to him.
-Born in Milan in 1571, he was as notorious for his life as for his art: he killed a man in a brawl in 1606 and spent his final four years as a fugitive, continuing to produce masterpieces while fleeing a death sentence.
-He died in 1610 at around 38, under circumstances that remain disputed, leaving behind a body of work whose psychological intensity and physical realism had no real precedent.
+He left behind a body of work whose psychological intensity and physical realism had no real precedent.

 Artwork